 COOP Fact Sheet (PDF)

-AFR South Florida has been incorporated into the ESF 18 (Business & Industry) Annex of the Miami-Dade County Comprehensive Emergency Management Plan.
+AFR South Florida has been incorporated into the ESF 18 (Business and Industry) Annex for Miami-Dade County.

 Operation Heritage Tabletop Exercise

 The objectives of these exercises were to evaluate the AFR members individual plans/procedures, encourage collaboration among members and strengthen the relationship of the Alliance for Response with the Office of Emergency Management.
 The exercise participants included numerous institutions to include Barry University, Patricia and Phillip Frost Art Museum, Florida International University, the Wolfsonian, the Patricia and Phillip Frost Science Museum, the Historic Homestead Townhall Museum and the Miami-Dade County Office of Emergency Management.

 Miami Alliance for Response Kick-off Forum